FACULTY - Office Hours

 Requirements: 30 Classroom hours, 6 hours behind the wheel.
 Passing grade: 70 Average, or better Driving Log sheet At home driving time must be available

-Enrollment: Beginning with the 2017-2018 school year, Counselors will enroll students for Driver Education
+Enrollment: Counselors will enroll students for Driver Education

 with the following priority:

-Please note that all students MUST have a copy of their permit on file with Beth Greenia, (Guidance Secretary) by the DEADLINE to be eligible for the next semester.
+Please note that all students MUST have a copy of their permit on file with Guidance by the DEADLINE to be eligible for the next semester.

-MVU Driver Ed Program can accommodate between 75 to 80 students each year.
 Even though many students get their Learner Permit when they turn 15, that does not automatically guarantee them a seat in the class.
-They are encouraged to see Beth Greenia in the Guidance Office, to be placed on the enrollment list, when they get their permit.
+They are encouraged to see the Guidance Office, to be placed on the enrollment list, when they get their permit.
 Students may be enrolled, as space allows, based upon their date of birth, permit issue date, and availability in their academic schedule.